 Herbal Essences Partners with The Nature Conservancy and TerraCycle® to Help Sow the Seeds of Sustainability and ‘Renew the Forest’

 The Nature Conservancy (TNC) is working to restore and protect forests around the globe via its Plant a Billion Trees program.
-This April, Herbal Essences’ new partnership will plant at least 34,000 trees and up to 58,000 in the United States, in support of the global environmental nonprofit’s major reforestation initiative.
-Additionally, Herbal Essences, with TerraCycle’s help, will donate 20 benches made from recycled hair care packaging, to three nature preserves maintained by TNC.
+In celebration of Earth Month in April 2021, Herbal Essences partnered with TNC to plant nearly 60,000 trees in the United States, in support of the global environmental nonprofit’s major reforestation initiative.
+Additionally, Herbal Essences, with TerraCycle’s help, will donate 20 benches made with recycled hair care packaging, to three nature preserves maintained by TNC.

 Conservation and Reforestation in the United States

-In support of TNC’s reforestation work, Herbal Essences will plant one tree for every purchase of two select products from their bio:renew hair care collection, including Hemp & Potent Aloe, Mango & Potent Aloe, and Honey & Vitamin B, during the month of April at Walmart stores or on Walmart.com*.
-These efforts will help contribute to TNC’s ongoing Plant a Billion Tree program.
+In support of TNC’s reforestation work, Herbal Essences donated to plant one tree for every purchase of two select products from their bio:renew hair care collection, including Hemp & Potent Aloe, Mango & Potent Aloe, and Honey & Vitamin B, between April 1 and April 30, 2021 at Walmart stores or on Walmart.com.
+We are thrilled to have contributed to TNC’s ongoing Plant a Billion Trees program.

 Bottles to Benches

 As part of its “renew the forest” initiative, Herbal Essences will also donate 20 benches, made by TerraCycle® with recycled hair care packaging, to three nature preserves maintained by The Nature Conservancy to allow visitors to enjoy the outdoors for years to come.